minimamente/express-simple/README.md

-# Vanilla SPA
+#  SPA
-A simple example of a Single Page Application using Javascript, HTML, and CSS.
+Single Page Application using Javascript, HTML, and CSS.

 Tools used in this example are:
 * Webpack